kartiksingh11/CodeClause_BrainTumorDetection/README.md

 7. A flatten layer in order to flatten the 3-dimensional matrix into a one-dimensional vector.
 8. A Dense (output unit) fully connected layer with one neuron with a sigmoid activation (since this is a binary classification task).

-**Why this architecture?**<br>

-Firstly, I applied transfer learning using a ResNet50 and vgg-16, but these models were too complex to the data size and were overfitting.
-Of course, you may get good results applying transfer learning with these models using data augmentation.
-But, I'm using training on a computer with 6th generation Intel i7 CPU and 8 GB memory.
-So, I had to take into consideration computational complexity and memory limitations.<br>

-So why not try a simpler architecture and train it from scratch.
-And it worked :)

 # Training the model
 The model was trained for 24 epochs and these are the loss & accuracy plots: